shreyassubhash-mset/Library-Management-System-UI/README.md

 To run this prorgram:

-- first you should download anguler Cli gloabaly
+- first you should download anguler Cli gloabaly by running the command "npm install -g @angular/cli".

 - after installin angular cli in terminal run "npm install" to install all packages.